 But, as any plumber will tell you, once the water has got into the joint, it can be very difficult to re-solder it and create a properly sealed joint.
 In fact, this is one of the reasons that a soldered joint may leak in the first place.
 Other reasons include incomplete soldering where the solder has not fully sealed between the two surfaces due to uneven heating of solder application.
 Soldering joints in copper pipe relies on the copper being cleaned properly and the joint being completely dry.
 Realistically, this is very difficult to achieve with and old joint so, the best answer with a failed soldered joint is to simply replace it.
 This will usually involve cutting the pipe and replacing a short section with a new integral solder fitting at each end.

 Drain down the water pipe and cut out a small section so that you can fit a new short length and two fittings.
+For more water pipe fitting options you may visit Kpipe and browse through their website for more options.
 Use a pipe cutter to do this so that you are left with good clean cuts and deburr the ends.
 Make sure that the pipe is completely dry before starting work otherwise you will be back to square one.
 Clean the pipe ends with emery paper or a pipe cleaning tool.
 Apply a little flux around the pipe ends and assemble the new section using integral solder fittings.
 Rotate the pipe and fittings to ensure that the flux has properly coated both surfaces.
 Before heating the joints, make sure that there is no combustible material nearby and use a heatproof mat to guard the area.
 Apply heat evenly all around each fitting until the solder just begins to show as a ring around both ends of the fitting, then remove the heat.
 Allow the fitting to cool and clean the outer surface to remove all residue.
 Finally, open the supply again and check the joints.
 Allow the water to flush through the pipework thoroughly to remove any contaminants

 Leaking compression joints can sometimes be relatively easy to fix.
 Compression joints rely on the olive being compressed between the fitting and the pipe to form the seal.